 Corporate Governance & Nominating Committee

 The Committee has all powers necessary to carry out its purpose and discharge its responsibilities.
-These include the power to directly retain outside legal counsel, consultants, and other advisors as the Committee deems necessary to perform its responsibilities, without additional approval from the Board, and the power to investigate any matter within the scope of its duties, with full access to books, records, facilities and personnel necessary to do so.
-The Company shall provide for appropriate funding, as determined by the Committee, for payment of compensation to any advisors retained by the Committee.
+These include the power to directly retain outside legal counsel, consultants, and other advisors as the Committee determines necessary to perform its responsibilities, without additional approval from the Board, and the power to investigate any matter within the scope of its duties, with full access to books, records, facilities and personnel necessary to do so.
+The Company shall provide appropriate funding, as determined by the Committee, for payment of compensation to any advisors retained by the Committee.

 Among its duties and responsibilities, the Committee shall: